BLE-LTER/ble-handbook/handbook.md

 Stache (UT service) contains the passwords to these shared accounts.
 For other things that are individual-based, a nem IM team member will need to be granted access and/or admin rights.

+#### Getting remote access

+March 18th, 2020.
+UT has shut down for five days.
+Austin is on the verge of an imminent lockdown.
+BLE IM team has been stuck at home for five days.
+We set down these words to commemorate these times.

+How to remote access into your desktop from

 <a href="#header">Back to top</a>
 <a id="metadata-database"></a>